 Making a budget

-We all know making a budget is A Wise Thing To Do.
-It's also pretty boring.
-Here's The Mix’s ultra-quick guide to budgeting, so you can go back to having fun (without spending money you don't have).
+We all know making a budget is A Wise Thing To Do™.
+It’s also pretty boring… but as luck would have it, not very difficult.
+Here’s The Mix’s ultra-quick guide to budgeting, so you can go back to whatever you were doing before (unless that was spending money you don’t have).

 Step one: How much money do you have?